OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - OED starts up on the server.
 The server should cache the value for both arrays for future use.
 Note we now are going to store a representation of C<sub>ik</sub> in the database so it can likely be used instead of using the graph.
 - A new unit is created via the [admin unit page](#new-admin-unit-page).
 All the current values stay the same but a new row/column is added where every value indicates that no path since no conversions have been added.
 Normally an admin would not add a unit without a conversion but it might happen (at least for a while) so this avoids bad cases in the code.
 - A current unit is edited where the type_of_unit, sec_in_rate, suffix is changed.
 - If a conversion is changed (except note) including being added on the [admin unit page](#new-admin-unit-page).
-While and admin might do a series of changes, OED will update for each one given the modal design for the page.
+While an admin might do a series of changes, OED will update for each one given the modal design for the page.
 Given redoing C<sub>ik</sub> and P<sub>ik</sub> is fast this should be fine.
   - If only the slope and/or intercept is changed then we could skip doing the graph algorithm since the paths do not change.
 For now, we ignore this optimization and just redo everything.

 It is not expected that these will happen very often.
 Users will delay seeing the unit changes until the reload OED into the web browser.
-For a regular user that is not an issue except the unit_index can change which will lead to issues (for now we ignore this issue).
+For a regular user that is not an issue except the unit_index can change which will lead to issues (for now we ignore this issue but the change in how Cik is stored after v1.0 should fix this).
 An admin needs to reload OED in the web browser to see the changes for graphing.

 The plan is to calculate C<sub>ik</sub> and P<sub>ik</sub> on the server.
 This should be faster as it is closer to the database.
 The server should cache these arrays for future use.
 Each time a new client starts up/refreshes, we will now send P<sub>ik</sub> to store in the Redux state.
+(The actual code stores in an array outside Redux state but tracks its availability in Reudx.)
 The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units) and note that P<sub>ik</sub> is sufficient to do all calculation needed on the client side.
 (As a historical note, there were discussions of where to do the unit transformation early on: client or server.
 Given the current design it made most sense to do it on the server.
-While that could change, it isn't likely.)
+While that could change, it isn't likely but area normalization and baseline are going to do that until they are time dependent.)
 As noted in the pseudocode above, a version of C<sub>ik</sub> is needed in the database and changes must be stored each time it changes.
 OED can easily calculate P<sub>ik</sub> on startup.

 Note the daily and hourly views can depend on the units and conversions.
 For now we should probably refresh them after we redo these two arrays.
+The code also does updates to the views when certain meter changes occur.

 ## default_graphic_unit

 There is a startup consideration in determining the graphic unit.
 When no meter or group has been selected for graphing, it is unclear what unit to use when one is selected since, in general, there are multiple choices.
 Note the same situation occurs if the user later deselects all meters and groups.
 OED could make the user decide by either selecting the unit in advance or choosing a compatible one once the meter is selected.
 First,  this might confuse the user and be overly complicated to decide the best unit.
 Second, the admin who created the meter/group may have thoughts on the best default unit the user will see.
 Thus, OED will have the admin choose the default graphic unit for the meter and group and it will be stored with the meter/group.
 This unit will be used when the first meter or group is selected and will be made the graphic unit.
 For further meter/group additions to the graphic, this unit will be used unless updated.

 The admin can make the default graphic unit be any unit that is compatible with that meter or group.
 Note that the default graphic unit does not change the compatibility units of the meter/group but is consistent with them.
 OED thought about forcing the admin to select a default graphic unit but chose to make it optional but encouraged.
-In the case of meters, the default graphic unit is the unit associated with the meter if none is selected by the admin.
-Note meters that are automatically created may not have a unit associated with them and thus have not default graphic unit.
+In the case of meters, the default graphic unit is the unit associated with the meter if none is selected by the admin - The actual code does not allow for graphing of these meters if no unit is selected as you cannot use the unit of the meter since it is not a graphing unit.
+Note meters that are automatically created may not have a unit associated with them and thus have no default graphic unit.
 These types of meters cannot be graphed.
-TODO - verify don't graph ??
 In the case of groups, it is not clear what the default should be.
 Thus, it is "no unit"; this is the same value taken by the graphic unit by default.
 How OED deals with "no unit" is described in other sections that deal with this value.
 Note that a group that has a default graphic unit of "no unit" cannot be used if the graphic unit is "no unit" since there is no obvious way (other than random) to select the graphic unit.

 ## database-changes-for-units